khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Dismissable alerts
 Alerts that can be removed by the user and can reappear if an action or system event reproduces the alert.

-Use dismissable alerts when the user's task is not blocked if they do not take action.
+Use dismissible alerts when the user's task is not blocked if they do not take action.

 * The user dismisses a system-generated alert notifying them their .gitlab-ci.yml config file has an issue.
 Alert reappears the next time the config problem stops a process from running.